ToothlessGear/node-gcm/README.md

 ## Custom HTTP request options

-You can provide custom `request` options such as `proxy` and `timeout` for the HTTP request to the GCM API.
+You can provide custom `request` options such as `proxy` and `timeout` for the HTTP request to the FCM API.
 For more information, refer to [the complete list of request options](https://github.com/request/request#requestoptions-callback).
 Note that the following options cannot be overriden: `method`, `uri`, `body`, as well as the following headers: `Authorization`, `Content-Type`, and `Content-Length`.

 ```js
 // Set custom request options